plabayo/learn-rust-101/src/intro/README.md

 ## Sponsors

 Support this project by becoming a [sponsor](https://github.com/sponsors/plabayo).
+GitHub sponsors can be a one-time thing or regular financial contributors.

+Or you can choose to [buy me a coffee](https://www.buymeacoffee.com/plabayo) instead.